memgraph/docs/docs/reference-guide/graph-algorithms.md

 ```

 To get the path nodes, use the `nodes()` function.
 You can then return the
-results as a list, or use the `UNWIND` clause to return individual nodes:
+results as a list, or use the `UNWIND` clause to return individual node
+properties:

 ```cypher
 MATCH path=(n {id: 0})-[relationships:CloseTo *WSHORTEST (r, n | n.total_USD)]-(m {id: 9})